Writing Children’s Books

 Process

-Starting to Plan a Story
+Starting to plan a story

 We’ll give you the who, the why and the what in these lessons to help you find the hero, locate the story, and scope out the arc of the story.
 In children’s fiction, it all starts with our hero in challenging and unfortunate circumstances often through no fault of their own.
 The reader sympathises immediately.